squarefeet/ShaderParticleEngine/README.md

 Known Bugs
 ==========
+* There is an issue using ```SPE.Emitter#angleAlignVelocity``` if your emitter isn't positioned at origin (0, 0, 0).
+This is being investigated.

-See the [issues page](https://github.com/squarefeet/ShaderParticleEngine/issues) for any known bugs.
+See the [issues page](https://github.com/squarefeet/ShaderParticleEngine/issues) for any known other bugs.
 Please open an issue if you find anything not behaving properly.

 Submitting Pull Requests